xyxc0673/auto-modify-rds-ip-address-bot/README.md

 # auto-modify-rds-ip-address-bot

-A bot to check if public ip has been changed and update to Aliyun's rds security ip
+A bot to check if public IP has been changed and update to Aliyun's rds security IP

 ## Features

 - Get public IP address from IP API and storing it in local
-- Modify Aliyun rds if local IP is different from public IP
+- Modify Aliyun rds's security IP if local IP is different from public IP
 - Send feishu hook to notify changes

 ## Development